Molecular Therapeutics Training Program is a PhD training program in pharmacology.

 - There is a weekly Departmental Journal club where students present a published article or their own work.
 This provides an opportunity to refine presentation skills to a diverse audience.
 Pharmacology students are routinely awarded presentation prizes at local and national meetings.

-- The Annual Pharmacology Retreat simulates the atmosphere of an international professional meeting and provides a training opportunity for students and post-doctoral fellows to hone their presentation skills while fostering collaborative interactions and unity.
+- The Annual Pharmacology Retreat simulates the atmosphere of an international professional meeting and provides a training opportunity for students and postdoctoral scholars to hone their presentation skills while fostering collaborative interactions and unity.